pmwcs/pmwcs/README.md

-# PMWC - Preact Material Web Components
+# PMWCS - Preact Material Web Components

-This project is a fork of [RMWC][] replacing React with [preact][]. 👏 Thanks to these 👓 awesome projects.
+This project is a fork of [RMWC][] replacing React with [preact][].
+A round of applause 👏 and thanks to these 👓 awesome projects.

 I'm aware that preact/compat together with webpack alias would allow to use [RMWC][].
 Nonetheless to simplify usage with preact the decision was made to fork RMWC.

-PMWC is a Preact UI Kit built on Google's official [Material Components Web][] library v7.x.x
+PMWCS is a Preact UI Kit built on Google's official [Material Components Web][] library v7.x.x

 Features: